datenstrom/yellow/README.md

 License
 -------
 Yellow is free and open source, made by the people who use Yellow.
-All the code is licensed under [GPLv2](http://opensource.org/licenses/GPL-2.0) unless stated otherwise.
+All files are licensed under [GPLv2](http://opensource.org/licenses/GPL-2.0) unless stated otherwise.
 [Thank you](https://github.com/markseu/yellowcms/wiki/Yellow-contributors).